BjornFidder/BonsaiNumbering/README.md

 - User-friendly interface accessible from the Blender sidebar.
 - Supports both object and mesh element numbering.

+## Usage
+The tool is combined into one Python script file, which when run in Blender, loads the tool in the UI part of the 3D viewport.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.